Save 20% off your first order with code: WELCOME

 There is currently only one FDA-approved CBD medication, and the agency continues to research cannabidiol’s full potential.

-CBD vs. THC Ratios
+Understanding CBD and THC Ratios

 Many products combine CBD and THC in different ratios.
 Higher CBD ratios like 20:1 or 18:1 are considered more wellness-focused and are legal as long as THC stays under 0.3%.